 Clocking in at just barely over thirty-six minutes in length, Jay-Z and No I.D, keenly make the wise move of keeping the album’s duration short and simple without ever lingering nor overstaying its welcome and overwhelming the listener.
 In fact, in regards to both time length and track listing, 4:44 is the shortest solo album Jay-Z has yet to put out.
 The album also smartly keeps the guest features down to a bare minimum, with only R&B recluse, Frank Ocean, Reggae veteran Damian Marley & wife Beyoncé Knowles making guest appearances on three of the albums ten cuts.
 Frank Ocean in particular makes a stellar appearance on the album, delivering a soulful Yasiin Bey-esque performance on ‘Caught Their Eyes’.
 Damian Marley delivers a satisfactory performance on ‘Bam’ which samples the reggae classic ‘Bam, Bam’ by Sister Nancy.
 While not terrible by any means the song is easily the weakest effort on the album and the closest Jay gets to his old habits on 4:44.
 This expertly executed production coupled with the decision to keep the album lean, streamlined and devoid of superfluous features is why the album excels where many of Jay’s other projects failed.
 One of Jay-Z’s biggest weakness has always been falling victim to enlisting both trendy producers and performers to insulate his albums.
 A winning strategy in the moment that normally produces a hot hit or two, but one that ultimately turns out quickly dated content and overall forgettable projects save for a few songs here and there.
 By in large, 4:44 mostly side steps this pitfall and delivers content that likely will age much more gracefully than a majority of Jay’s catalog he’s released over the past decade or so.

 Overall, 4:44 delivers the best of what Jay-Z has offer as an emcee while pushing him to step out of his comfort zone and tackle deeper, more mature subject matter.
 Unlike Jay-Z’s counterpart and former adversary, Nas, who never shied away from getting personal or placing himself in a vulnerable position; save for a few occasional tracks here and there Jay-Z has largely avoided exploring the same depth and lyrical introspectiveness his other musical contemporaries have made a name for themselves exploring in the past.
 After nearly twenty plus years of over the top braggadocios rhymes and skin deep superficialness which has permeated Jay-Z’s hustler, businessman persona it’s a refreshing change of pace to hear Jay-Z show vulnerability on this album as well as see him embracing his age and maturity.
-To many die hard Hip-Hop heads, Jay-Z’s superficialness to his music and over the top businessman persona has been his achilles heel so him shed this front in exchange for a more candid approach.
+To many die-hard Hip-Hop heads, Jay-Z’s superficialness to his music and over the top businessman persona has been his Achilles heel, so for him shed this front in exchange for a more candid approach.
 No one would argue Jay-Z has lived a tumulus and interesting life and can tell a good story when he wants to, but unfortunately far too often in the past has that aspect has been neglected and under utilized.
-With all this said, it was great to hear Jay over production we normally don’t get to hear him on as well as take a introspective and personal approach placing himself in a vulnerable position like never before.
+With all this said, it was great to hear Jay over production we normally don’t get to hear him on as well as take an introspective and personal approach placing himself in a vulnerable position like never before.
 In a sense 4:44 in many ways is a watershed moment, not just for Jay-Z but the genre of Hip-Hop as a whole.
 At forty-seven years of age Jay-Z managed to turn the entire internet on its head leading up to and following the album’s release.
-In a industry that that is rarely kind to aging stars, and in a genre that is often times even crueler to its pioneers and innovators Jay-Z proves that Hip-Hop is not just a young man’s game, and that the genre has yet to reach brand new heights and peaks as some as the genres greatest writers approach middle-age and utilize the perspective, judgement and wisdom which only comes with age and experience.
-These traits cannot be faked, they cannot be taught nor can they be re-created in a studio, and they whole heartedly come across loud and and clear on 4:44.
-The album serves as perfect bookend for an artist that is transitioning from the roll of not just being a Hip-Hop heavyweight but a musical and cultural icon.
-As a man who survived coming of age in the the Marcy housing projects of Brooklyn New York, experienced the disastrous effects of Reaganomics first hand in the 80’s, escaped slanging drugs in the darkest corners of crack-era New York, survived several beefs in the 90’s with some of the genres greatest lyrical heavyweights all while still remaining one of the genre’s most prolific voices over a twenty plus year career on top of holding the record for most number one albums by a solo artist on the Billboard 200 Jay-Z has not only cemented his status as one of most resilient artist in Hip-Hop but the entire music industry and no other body of work exemplifies that better than 4:44.
+In a industry that that is rarely kind to aging stars, and in a genre that is oftentimes even crueler to its pioneers and innovators Jay-Z proves that Hip-Hop is not just a young man’s game and that the genre has yet to reach brand new heights and peaks as some as the genres greatest writers approach middle-age and utilize the perspective, judgment, and wisdom which only comes with age and experience.
+These traits cannot be faked, they cannot be taught nor can they be re-created in a studio, and they wholeheartedly come across loud and clear on 4:44.
+The album serves as a perfect bookend for an artist that is transitioning from the role of not just being a Hip-Hop heavyweight but a musical and cultural icon.
+As a man who survived coming of age in the Marcy housing projects of Brooklyn New York, experienced the disastrous effects of Reaganomics first hand in the ’80s, escaped slanging drugs in the darkest corners of crack-era New York, survived several beefs in the 90’s with some of the genres greatest lyrical heavyweights all while still remaining one of the genre’s most prolific voices over a twenty-plus year career on top of holding the record for most number-one albums by a solo artist on the Billboard 200 Jay-Z has not only cemented his status as one of most resilient artist in Hip-Hop but the entire music industry and no other body of work exemplifies that better than 4:44.
 It is hopeful that this turning over of a new leaf by Jay-Z is a part of a wider, long term trend and not simply because conscious Hip-Hop and music with a message has once more become profitable.
 However, regardless of his motivations or reasonings, Jay-Z embracing his age and maturity is good for the genre and a move that hopefully will inspire other artists who normally wouldn’t be inclined to create more introspective, reflective, and vulnerable music to branch out as well.

 4:44 is currently available to stream exclusively on TIDAL, with plans to debut on Apple Music and iTunes later this week.